celery/celery/docs/getting-started/first-steps-with-celery.rst

 .. _celerytut-running-the-worker:

-Running the celery worker server
+Running the Celery worker server
 ================================

 You now run the worker by executing our program with the ``worker``